-The Wizarding Worlds of Harry Potter consist of two different areas in two different theme parks: Hogsmeade, located in Islands of Adventure, recreates the only all-wizarding village in Scotland, replete with the majestic Hogwarts Castle; Diagon Alley, snuggled inside Universal Studios Florida, is a hustling, bustling city block consisting of several side streets that are dominated by the imposing Gringotts Wizarding Bank.
+The Wizarding World of Harry Potter consists of two different areas in two different theme parks: Hogsmeade, located in Islands of Adventure, recreates the only all-wizarding village in Scotland, replete with the majestic Hogwarts Castle; Diagon Alley, snuggled inside Universal Studios Florida, is a hustling, bustling city block consisting of several side streets that are dominated by the imposing Gringotts Wizarding Bank.

-Both are, simply put, amazing areas, with so many unique attractions and experiences hidden around every corner that it just wasn’t enough to give you the basic information on their rides, shops, and eateries.
-We have taken it to a whole new level with our insider’s guide to the Wizarding Worlds of Harry Potter.
+Both are, simply put, amazing areas, with so many unique attractions and experiences hidden around every corner that it just wasn’t enough to give you the basic information on their rides, shops, and eateries – we have taken it to a whole new level with our Insider’s Guide to The Wizarding World of Harry Potter.

 This page includes a history of Harry’s presence at Universal Orlando, common misconceptions, and a description of the areas’ layout.
 When you are done here, use the navigation links at bottom of the page to continue your training.

 Hogsmeade: A history

 The first slice of The Wizarding World of Harry Potter was announced by Universal in May 2007, after author J.K.
 Rowling signed a deal to bring her popular book and film franchise to Islands of Adventure, the second of two theme parks at Universal Orlando Resort.
 Ground would break on the project that summer, and the new land was scheduled to open by late 2009.
 The news could not have come at a better time for Universal; between 2004 and 2007, attendance had been dropping at the resort, which was criticized for not adding “new excitement” after completing its Islands of Adventure, CityWalk, and on-site hotel expansion.